dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 ## Pascal is verbose

-This is maybe the fact, that most developers annoys about Pascal: the absence of braces and the very verbose syntax of the language.
-As an example, instead of opening and closing braces, Pascal uses the `begin` and `end` keywords for blocks and the `if` keyword is complemented by the word `then`.
-The whole syntax is readable like plain English.
+This is maybe the fact, that most developers are annoyed about: the absence of braces and the very verbose syntax of the language.
+As an example, instead of opening and closing braces, Pascal uses the `begin` and `end` keywords for blocks.
+The `if` keyword is complemented by the word `then`.
+As you can see, the whole syntax is readable like plain English.
 If you start to cry now, you should consider one important question by yourself: *What is more important?* The ability to have a short syntax to write code fast *or* the possibility to read and understand code that was written by other developers or even by you a year ago?
 I'm in favour of the second fact and I really enjoy that verboseness.

 ## Pascal has good documentation